 3. Memory Cards Sony FX3/FX30

-I couldn’t benchmark the Sony FX3 with all the different memory cards because we can’t shoot continuous bursts of RAW images, but I have tested the Sony A7SIII Memory Cards which gives us an idea of how cards run in the FX3 since they have nearly identical hardware.
-These Sony camera’s firmware was very picky with various brands of cards so be sure to check out this guide.
+I couldn’t benchmark the Sony FX3 with all the different memory cards because we couldn’t shoot continuous bursts of RAW images.
+However, I have tested the Sony A7S III memory cards, which gives us an idea of how cards perform in the FX3, as they have nearly identical hardware.
+Sony cameras’ firmware was very picky with various brands of cards, so be sure to check out this guide.

 Memory Card Guide For Sony FX3/FX30 – Guide

-If you’re not using all the features of the camera and are just shooting more traditional 24p with more advanced compression, you might be able to save some money by just going with UHS-II memory cards.
+If you’re not utilizing all the camera’s features and are only shooting in the traditional 24p format with more advanced compression, you may be able to save money by opting for UHS-II memory cards.

 4. Body Accessories – Best Camera Cage